hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [Queen's House](https://www.rmg.co.uk/queens-house) - maritime paintings.
 Book free tickets in advance.
 * [Painted Hall of the Old Royal Naval College](https://ornc.org/) - the Sistine Chapel of England.
 Ask for free audio guide - it is great.
 Cheap tickets on first Sunday of every month.
 * [National Maritime Museum](https://www.rmg.co.uk/national-maritime-museum) - free until summer 2025.
 Book free tickets in advance.
 "Astronomy Photographer of the Year" is always great.
 * Royal Observatory Greenwich (not free).
 Do walk to it via Prime Meridian Walk, even if you are not planning to buy a ticket.
-You'll cross the Prime Meridian on your walk and you'll be treated to amazing views of London from the top of the hill.
+You'll cross the Prime Meridian on your walk and you'll be treated to an amazing views of London from the top of the hill.
+Though my favourite view of old architecture framing the new is from (51.482388, -0.0048).
 * Take a ferry (not free) to/from Woolwich Royal Arsenal ferry terminal to pass through the Thames Barrier (51.496888, 0.037287).
 On the way you'll see Tate and Lyle sugar factory, The O2 arena, etc. Around Woolwich, ViB Bar Bao Bun Bar has great food.
 * [Crossness Pumping Station](https://crossness.org.uk/) steaming days - an opportunity to visit [Cathedral of Sewage from Victorian era](https://livinglondonhistory.com/crossness-londons-amazing-cathedral-of-sewage/).
 This one is still on my wishlist.
 I visited [Abbey Mills Pumping station](https://www.e7-nowandthen.org/2016/10/a-nod-at-our-neighbours-abbey-mills.html) (which is similar, but rarely possible to visit) and it blew my mind.
 * [Greenwich Peninsula's Art Trail](https://www.greenwichpeninsula.co.uk/whats-here/art-trail).
 * Greenwich Foot Tunnel is an exciting way to cross the Thames river on foot.

 **Food:**
+* Coffee: 15grams Coffee House.
 * Eat Vietnam Bar B Grill 1 - great Vietnamese food.
-* 15grams Coffee House has great coffee.